Ticketfly-UI/ember-ticketfly-toggle-button/README.md

-# ember-ticketfly-toggle-button

-This README outlines the details of collaborating on this Ember addon.
+# Ember Ticketfly Toggle Button

+This Ember addon provides the toglge button components of the Ticketfly UI library.

+## Usage

+See the demo [here](#). -TODO

 ## Installation